Compute

 • Enterprise Project: Select default.

-After the purchase is complete, obtain the address of the Kafka instance on the instance details page.
+After the purchase, obtain Address (Private Network, Plaintext) on the instance details page.

 2. Create three topics with parameters specified as follows for the purchased Kafka instance.
 For details, see Creating a Kafka Topic.